Skip to Content

 Simply put, the views across the Islands are absolutely stunning and one of the most famous landmarks in Queensland.
 This is the main reason that people visit, as it’s just really, really beautiful!

 They’re not only one of the most popular places to visit in Queensland but the whole of Australia as well!
-The chance to see the islands while sailing around on one of the numerous boat tours is too good to pass up!
+The chance to see the tropical islands while sailing around on one of the numerous boat tours is too good to pass up!

 There are a lot of scenic destinations in Australia, with the Whitsunday Islands near the top of that list!